 A semi-truck accident may be the fault of the truck driver or another motorist.
-Sometimes there is a different cause, such as poor maintenance or an equipment failure.
+Sometimes, there is a different cause, such as poor maintenance or an equipment failure.
 Fault is a critical part of any accident claim because the party who is at fault must pay for the accident.
 This includes everyone’s injuries as well as all property damage.

 Truck drivers are not always at fault, but there are certain characteristics of 18-wheelers that mean they’re especially prone to accidents:

-- They have a different braking system than passenger cars.
+Trucks have a different braking system than passenger cars.
 The type of brakes that trucks have, coupled with an 18-wheeler’s size and weight, makes it hard for a large truck to stop or slow down quickly to avoid an accident.

-- Trucks can tip over or jackknife.
+Trucks can tip over or jackknife.
 Turning and going around curves are especially hazardous for semi-trucks because if these maneuvers are done too fast or handled poorly, the truck can tip onto its side or bend into a jackknife position.
 The accident may be compounded if the truck also spills cargo or hazardous substances onto the roadway.

 Other drivers can also pose risks when sharing the road with large trucks.
 They may not be aware of trucks’ blind spots or limited braking capacity, or they may force the truck’s driver to react too quickly because of aggressive, drunk or distracted driving.